coconatsuki/newsweek-clone/README.md

 Instructions here :
 https://www.theodinproject.com/courses/html5-and-css3/lessons/using-bootstrap

+I added to this exercise the use of Sass (that I just learnt on CodeSchool => https://www.codeschool.com/)

-It's aimed to practice Bootstrap library and responsive design.
+So, this project was aimed to practice  :

+- Bootstrap library
+- SASS
+- Responsive design in general.

+I was quite excited to discover how fast we can build using Bootstrap, and how useful Sass can be.
+CSS becomes so much cleaner thanks to Sass !